-If a clocked partition contains no operator der, delay, spatialDistribution, no event related operators from section 3.7.3 (with exception of noEvent(..)), and no when-clause with a Boolean condition, it is a clocked discrete-time partition [that is, it is a standard sampled data system that is described by difference equations.]
+If a clocked partition contains no operator der, delay, spatialDistribution, no event related operators from section 3.7.3 (with exception of noEvent(..)), and no when-clause with a Boolean condition, it is a clocked discrete-time partition.

+[That is, the clocked discrete-time partition is a standard sampled data system that is described by difference equations.]